sunilRF9/Sunil-Subramanya/README.md

 # Sunil Subramanya BS

- A dreamer,an aspiring computer scientist and an amateur footballer.
+ A dreamer, an aspiring computer scientist and an amateur footballer.
 My passions include Programming, Linux, AI and developing revolutionary apps and services.

 # Competencies